No products in the cart

 What Do Kratom and Coffee Have in Common?

 We know these superstar species are both very popular for their stimulating and mood-boosting effects, are both somewhat addictive, and both grow best in a tropical climate.
-But what else do kratom and coffee have in common?
+But what else do they have in common?
 As it turns out, not that much!

-In terms of alkaloids, the two plants are completely different — coffee’s effects are due to caffeine, while kratom’s active ingredients are mitragynine and 7-hydroxymitragynine.
-Another important difference is that kratom and coffee influence the digestive system in opposite ways — with kratom slowing things down, and coffee speeding things up.
+In terms of alkaloids, the two plants are completely different ‘ coffee’s effects are due to caffeine, while kratom’s active ingredients are mitragynine and 7-hydroxymitragynine.
+Another important difference is that both influence the digestive system in opposite ways ‘ with kratom slowing things down, and coffee speeding things up.